 Examples: Reckless Love, Tremble

-The intention is that praise and worship is a deepening of relationship, and true relationship develops in a progression.
+Praise and worship is a deepening of relationship, and true relationship develops in a progression.
 Conversations themselves have a progression, when talking with a friend you typically don’t start by sharing your deepest thoughts, you wait until the conversation progresses naturally.
 The lyrics and music of the songs we choose should reflect this progression of intimacy, because ultimately we’re inviting those we lead into a deeper relationship with God.

 At the very least, make sure that the songs you’re singing towards the end of the time of praise and worship have lyrics directed to God (for example, “God, you…”).
 These are your Songs of Response or Songs for Encounter.
 Avoid songs that “sing to one another” (like O Come to the Altar) at the end of your time of praise and worship.
 The lyrics should be directed to God because singing to God Himself, as opposed to about God, places us in communication directly with God and his presence.
 Communicating directly with someone is essential to relationship.
 You can never truly know someone without speaking with them.
 If we desire to move from knowing about God to knowing God Himself, we need to sing lyrics that are directed to Him.